AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 The raw data FASTQ files (`fastq.gz`) for this sample, SRR585570, are in `data/gastric-cancer/fastq/SRR585570`.
 The first two directories, `data/` and `gastric-cancer/`, tell us that these files are data and which experiment or dataset these data are from.
 We'll be working with an additional dataset later in the module, so this latter distinction will become more important.
-The third directory, `fastq/`, tells us that the files are fastq files.
+The third directory, `fastq/`, tells us that this is where we will be storing fastq files.

+The final directory, `SRR585570`, is specific to the sample we are working with.
-The use of the `SRR585570` folder might seem unnecessary because we are only processing a single sample here, but keeping files for individual samples in their own folder keeps things organized for multi-sample workflows.
+The use of the `SRR585570` folder might seem unnecessary because we are only processing a single sample here, but keeping files for individual samples in their own folder helps keep things organized for multi-sample workflows.
 (You can peek ahead and look at the `data/NB-cell/quant` folder for such an example.)

 There is no "one size fits all" approach for project organization.